Last Updated: June 30, 2023

-- With third parties with whom we sponsor events if you consent to such disclosure;
+- With third parties with whom we sponsor events or contests if you consent to such disclosure;

 - When you participate in interactive features on our Services, information about you may be displayed publicly on our Services and on other sites or online services, including your photos, videos, posts, product feedback and other information you choose to provide;

-- With vendors, consultants, marketing partners, and other third party providers who need access to such information in connection with services they perform for us and who are subject to contractual obligations regarding their use of the information;
+- With vendors, consultants, marketing partners, direct marketing partners, and other third party providers who need access to such information in connection with services they perform for us and who are subject to contractual obligations regarding their use of the information;

 - In response to a request for information if we believe disclosure is in accordance with, or required by, any applicable law, regulation or legal process